Unity-Technologies/ProjectAuditor/Documentation~/GettingStarted.md

 ## Build Reports
 A BuildReport contains information about a specific build, and helps you profile the time spent building your project and the builds disk size footprint.
 This information may help you improving your build times and build sizes.

-After each build the [BuildReport](https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport.html) is saved for later inspection, however, this is not normally accessible or exposed to the user.
+After each build the [BuildReport](https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport.html) is saved for later inspection.
+However, this is not normally accessible or exposed to the user.
 Project Auditor allows you to view BuildReports in two different ways:
 * By analyzing the project, the last BuildReport will be automatically included in the report.
 * By selecting a BuildReport asset, Build Steps and Size information will be shown in the inspector window.

 Note that, by default BuildReport assets are not visible to the user.
-In order to automatically create a BuildReport asset, it is possible to enable the *Save Build Reports* option in the *ProjectAuditorConfig* asset which typically is in *Assets/Editor*.
+This is to avoid situations in which a new build report is added to the project after every build, which could make version control more complicated or bloat projects over time.
+In order to automatically create an accessible BuildReport asset for every build, enable the *Save Build Reports* option in the *ProjectAuditorConfig* asset which typically is in *Assets/Editor*.
+If this option is enabled, build reports will be created in *Assets/BuildReports*.

 ![save-build-reports](https://user-images.githubusercontent.com/12098182/146169756-67410b3c-5beb-4cfb-94fd-66249b5984a8.PNG)